Nomination rules: European Union

 EU member states may set their own rules on ballot access in elections to the European Parliament.
 In Denmark, Germany, Greece, Estonia, the Netherlands, Sweden, and the Czech Republic, candidates must be nominated by political parties.
 In the other member states, a specified number of signatures is needed.
 In the Netherlands and the United Kingdom (pre-Brexit), a deposit is required as well as signatures.
 In the Republic of Ireland, candidates may be nominated either by a registered political party or by 60 members of the relevant electorate.
 The right to stand as a candidate at elections to the European Parliament and municipal elections is in Article 39 and Article 40 of the Charter of Fundamental Rights of the European Union.

 The Convention on the Participation of Foreigners in Public Life at Local Level has extended the right to stand for local elections to non-citizens in some cases.

 France

 Candidates for the office of President of the Republic require 500 signatures of elected individuals (mayors, MPs, regional councillors).

 They must not be disqualified, which may occur as judicial punishment.

 Italy

 In municipal elections, candidates must post a petition undersigned by a number of registered voters, the amount of signatures required depending on the population of the municipality.

+Singapore

+Elections in Singapore comes under two different types, one that elects the Members of the Parliament of Singapore and one for the President of Singapore, and both types of elections have different rules on how a candidate is entitled to stand for election, as well as the eligibility to vote, per the Constitution of Singapore.

+For both elections, voters and candidates must be Singaporeans per the nationality law, and are aged 21 or above with their names must be present from the current register of electors at the latest revision of electorates, usually occurring months before the writ of election is being issued.
+Candidates are not allowed to run if the candidate is subjected to any of the disqualification clause specified in Article 45 of the Constitution (such as conviction or undischarged bankruptcy), or if the name is absent from the register if the voter did not vote on polling day, as the Constitution enforce compulsory voting.

+For parliamentary elections, candidates are eligible under the Parliamentary Elections Act 1954 with an minimum age of 21 and can represent in any political party, by itself or as a team.
+For presidential elections, candidates are eligible under the Presidential Elections Act 1991, with an minimum age of 45 but they must stand as an independent candidate, as the President should not be affiliated to any political party at the time.
+An additional service requirement relating to public sector or private sector (under the Amended Constitution 2016 (28) as of 1 April 2017) must also be satisfied.